-The gifts of trees are stewarded by nature-connected people around the world, as has been for many millennia and continues today, led by first peoples with a sense of reciprocity.
+The gifts of trees are stewarded by nature-connected people around the world, as has been the case for many millennia and continues today, led by first peoples with a sense of reciprocity.
 May we begin by giving thanks to our fellow tree stewards of all times.

 No one tree can provide for all our needs, and no one tree alone makes a forest.
 Yet a forest does not exist without its countless individual trees, each expressing itself as an inter-connected individual.
 This is one of many lessons trees know.
 The book of nature is open to share knowledge of self, if one will listen as an individual part of the whole.
 May peace be upon you.